 Chairman.
-Mr. Javorsky became Chairman of the board in June 2021.
+Mr. Javorsky became Chairman of the board in June 2021 and was re-elected as Chairman in November 2022 after the merger with Farm Credit of Enid.
 From January through May 2021, Mr. Javorsky served as Vice Chairman of the board.
 He was first elected to the Board in 2009.
-For the past five years he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, cotton, milo, sesame, hay, canola, and cow/calf production, together with custom planting and custom harvesting.
+For the past five years, he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, cotton, milo, sesame, hay, canola, and cow/calf production, together with custom planting and custom harvesting.
 Mr. Javorsky is President of Welderson Farms Inc., a family farming operation.
 Mr. Javorsky serves as a member of the Corn Bible Academy Relocation Committee, a Christian school located in Corn, Oklahoma.
-He was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop, a former board member of Friends of Christian Education, an education group in Western Oklahoma, and former board member and Chairman of the Western Oklahoma Christian School, a private elementary school in Clinton, Oklahoma.
+He was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer, and fuel coop, a former board member of Friends of Christian Education, an education group in Western Oklahoma, and former board member and Chairman of the Western Oklahoma Christian School, a private elementary school in Clinton, Oklahoma.
 Mr. Javorsky was elected to a three-year term expiring in 2024.